Updated: June 22, 2026

 Skill-sharing meetups at co-working spaces or studios

-Local events often give you something big conferences can’t: the chance to build face time and mutual support with artists and organizers who are navigating the same city and scene as you.
-These people are more likely to co-sign your next gig, recommend you to collaborators, or bring you into grassroots opportunities that actually materialize.
+Local events tend to give you something big conferences can’t, which is the chance to build face time and mutual support with artists and organizers who are navigating the same city and scene as you.
+They’re more likely to co-sign your next gig, recommend you to collaborators, or bring you into grassroots opportunities that actually materialize.

 Step 1: Define What Networking Success Looks Like...for You

 Before you show up anywhere, you need to know why you’re going.
 Are you looking to book more shows?
 Get beats to vocalists?
 Learn how to navigate distribution and royalties?
-Instead of trying to talk to everyone, figure out the kinds of people who align with your current needs:
+Instead of trying to talk to everyone, figure out the kinds of people who align with what you’re trying to accomplish:

 Event organizers who book indie acts